A second mountain lion sighting has been reported near Allan Hancock College’s Lompoc campus this month.

 Wildlife officials call the mountain lion population near Vandenberg Village "healthy" due to the number of sightings.

-three mountain lions have been hit and killed
+In recent months, three mountain lions have been hit and killed

 along a stretch of Highway 1 from Vandenberg Air Force Base to Vandenberg Village.